RobinFlaks/exam/README.md

-how to run the the code:
+how to run the code:
 - in project root:
   - npm run install:app (this is only used the first time)
   - npm run build
   - npm run dev

-github (for some reason it didnt find the classroom repo when creating project from version control) : https://github.com/RobinFlaks/exam
+GitHub (for some reason it didn't find the classroom repo when creating project from version control) : https://github.com/RobinFlaks/exam

 additional info:
-- to allow for anyone to acces the db I have uploaded the .env file to git(this would normally be a file with personal access to the db for each developer)
+- to allow for anyone to access the db I have uploaded the .env file to git(this would normally be a file with personal access to the db for each developer)

 known issues:
 -